malteschlueter/symfony-reproducers/README.md

-# A repository that is used to reproduce Symfony bugs.

-Switch branch for different "demos".
+# rectorphp/rector-symfony

+## Feature: Migrate route configuration from yaml to annotation

+This is a application to support the development of [rectorphp/rector-symfony#168](https://github.com/rectorphp/rector-symfony/issues/168).